obada-foundation/client-api-library-csharp/docs/ObitApi.md

 [[Back to README]](../README.md)

-## GenerateObitDef
+## History

-> ObitDefinitionResponse GenerateObitDef (string manufacturer, string partNumber, string serialNumber)
+> History200Response History (string key)

-Generate Obit Definition
+Get Obit history by DID or USN

-Returns the Obit Definition for a given device_id, part_number and serial_number input.
+Shows the history of changes by given Obit with ObitDID or USN

 ### Example